-Only MYP 5 students will be permitted to remain indoors during break times.
+Only MYP 5 students will be permitted to remain indoors during short break or lunch times.
+Students are permitted to leave the school premises, with prior permission from parents, during lunch break and without supervision.
 However, this right may be withdrawn at any moment in time if any infringement on codes of conduct are breached.

-All students from PYP 1 to MYP 3 eat lunch supervised by their homeroom teacher in their homerooms and then go outside.
-Students in MYP 4 and MYP 5 may eat without direct teacher supervision.
+All students from PYP 1 to MYP 4 eat lunch supervised by their homeroom teacher in their homerooms and then go outside.
+Students in MYP 5 may eat without direct teacher supervision.